 Irish Water will charge €1.85 per cubic meter (1,000 litres) for usage over the threshold (see ‘Water allowance’ above).

 The charge will be capped at €250 per year for water and €250 per year for wastewater services.
-The maximum charge for excess water usage will therefore be €500 per year.
+So, the maximum charge for excess water usage will be €500 per year.

 Homeowners are legally responsible for water pipes and systems inside their dwelling and between the dwelling and the property boundary.
 This means that you would normally need to pay a plumber to fix a leak, whether it is inside your home or on the external supply pipe between your home and the property boundary.
 You can use Irish Water’s checklist to see if you have any internal leaks.

-Under the First Fix Free Scheme, Irish Water will contact you by post if your water meter indicates that there may be a leak on your external supply pipe.
-If you are eligible for the scheme (see below) Irish Water will offer you a free investigation on this pipe and free repair of identified leaks.
+Under the First Fix Free Scheme, Irish Water will contact you by post if your water meter shows that there might be a leak on your external supply pipe.
+If you are eligible for the scheme (see below) Irish Water will offer to investigate the pipe and repair any identified leaks for free.
 Generally, this will involve fully replacing the pipe from the meter to a point as close to the dwelling as possible.

 Who is eligible for the First Fix Scheme?